Azure/azure-sdk-for-js/sdk/devcenter/developer-devcenter-rest/README.md

 # Azure DevCenter REST client library for JavaScript

+The Azure DevCenter library provides access to manage resources for Microsoft Dev Box and Azure Deployment Environments.
+This package enables managing developer machines and environments in Azure.

+Use the package for Azure DevCenter to:
+> Create, access, manage, and delete Dev Box resources
+> Create, deploy, manage, and delete Environment resources

 DevCenter service

 **Please rely heavily on our [REST client docs](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/rest-clients.md) to use this library**